ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Calcers and Scripters, existing spreadsheets lack several key requirements:

-- **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts, and so calculations cannot be written as algorithms.
+- **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts.
-  Expressing calculations as algorithms is crucial for Scripters, we find that Calcers will so use simple algorithms.
+  This means that
+  calculations cannot be written as algorithms, a key consideration for Scripters.
+  It also means that Calcers cannot write a step-by-step recipe for how data are produced.
 - **Reuse**: It is impossible to reuse spreadsheet formulas in other formulas or in software systems.
 - **Complex Data**: It remains burdensome to deal